kube-tarian/climon/README.md

 #### What's with the name:
 Click Monitoring -> 1st three letters of both the words = CliMon (Climon).
 And when we saw the meaning for the person name Climon we like it when we translate the meaning into technology relevant meaning.
-Here is the reference babynology.com/name/climon-m.html .
+Here is the reference, [CliMon name](https://www.babynology.com/name/climon-m.html).

 ### Framework:
-Plug & Play is the main frame of Climon's design.
+Plug & Play is the main principle of Climon's design.
-Climon's K8s CRDs & Operators are used to create, install, patch, update, upgrade and do operations management.
+Climon's K8s CRDs & Operators are used to create, install, patch, update, upgrade and do operations management of CliMon.
-You need K8s cluster to run Climon and the monitoring stack you want using Climon.
+You need K8s cluster to run Climon.
 Climon's CRDs & Operators uses the operators/helm charts/yaml-files of the tools which users cherry pick to setup their favorite monitoring stack.
 The Main purpose of Climon's CRDs & Operators is to make sure all the deployed tools are having automated https URLs and self-healing enabled and to configure Alerts & dashboards for the cherry picked tools via Climon's UI.